nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 1. **JDK `1.8.0_60`**  or later<br>

     > Having any Java 8 version is not enough. <br>
-    This app will not work with earlier versions of Java 8.
+    This application will not work with earlier versions of Java 8.

 2. **Eclipse** IDE